JGCollinson/ShopList/README.md

 Taylor is taking on
 * The Front-end aspects such as HTML and CSS
+* Jquery Logic for adding up unit price(s)

 Isaac is taking on
-* The majority of the Jquery logic
+* Jquery logic for adding to the DOM
 * User input validation
 * Possible GitHub issues